godders/flat-keycaps/README.md

 ![cap cutaway](pics/cutaway.png)

-Currently only 1u and 10u sizes are provided.
-The 10u has a 7u stab spacing.

 ## Printing

 I print these in PETG on a textured sheet at 0.1mm layer height.
 Bigger than that